 - Annual Reviews Team

-The SEND Officer is the Local Authority's point of contact for children/young people and their families and is responsible for the completion of all administrative processes where an EHC needs assessment is being undertaken following agreement by a multi-professional panel.
+The SEND Officer is our point of contact for children, young people and their families and is responsible for the completion of all administrative processes where an EHC needs assessment is being undertaken, following agreement by a multi-professional panel.

-The SEND Officer carries out comprehensive casework and oversight of a caseload of children and young people with EHC plans in place or going through assessment, in accordance with the requirements of the Children's and Families Act 2014 and the SEN Code of Practice 2015.
+A SEND Officer will carry out comprehensive casework and has oversight for a caseload of children and young people with EHC plans in place or going through assessment.
+This is in accordance with the requirements of the Children's and Families Act 2014 and the SEN Code of Practice 2015.

 Tasks carried out by SEND Officers

-- Collating information, advice/ reports from families, settings and professionals about children and young people going through an Education, Health, and Care (EHC) needs assessment or where there is a request for a change in provision.
+- Collating information, advice and reports from families, settings and professionals about children and young people going through an EHC needs assessment or where there is a request for a change in the existing plan.

-- Submitting information, advice/reports to multi-professional Education, Health, and Care plan and any other relevant panels to enable decision making.
+- Submitting information, advice and reports to multi-professional EHC plan and any other relevant panels to enable decision making.

 - Communicating the decisions made at panels to families and professionals involved with the child/ young person.
 This includes supporting the young person and/or their family to understand the rationale for the decision and what happens next.

-- Attending EHC plan reviews where there is a phase/ key stage transfer (KST) and where there is an issue that needs their involvement, for example a change of placement is being requested.
+- Attending EHC plan reviews where there is a phase or key-stage transfer (KST) and where there is an issue that needs their involvement, for example a change of placement is being requested.
 Providing information and guidance on the law, the process, and roles of individuals to ensure everyone knows what their responsibilities are.
 SEND Officers are not decision-makers, but they will record what is said so that it can be submitted to the SEND Advisory Panel who will make recommendations on decisions.
 They can also provide information and sign posting to further support where needed.